- This event has passed.

 Player Field: Who to Watch

-The 2026 acceptance list features a strong contingent of French players looking to reclaim the title on home soil, alongside formidable international challengers.
+The 2026 acceptance list features a heavy-hitting lineup, headlined by defending champion Felix Auger-Aliassime and a deep pool of French talent looking to reclaim the title on home soil.

 Top Seeds & Contenders:

-• Tallon Griekspoor (NED): The Dutch No. 1 enters as a top contender, looking to add another indoor title to his resume.
+- Tallon Griekspoor (NED): The Dutch No. 1 enters as the fourth seed, looking to find his rhythm and add another indoor trophy to his mantle.

 Other Notable Entries: